pjwallace23/EC463_minipro/README.md

 # EC463_minipro
 Development of an app in React Native Expo to scan and read a barcode with firebase authentication and database

+Changes to codebase and programming can be found in the Peter and John branches, final changes will be applied in master branch.

 # DevLog / Goals

 ## Day1 9/8/2021